tonethar/IGME-330-Master/notes/closure-notes.md

 ![screenshot](./_images/closure-2.jpg)

-## IV.
-Can we do something similar with ES6 classes?
+## V. Can we do something similar with ES6 classes?

 **closure-2.html**